theail03/laravel-vue-app/README.md

 The project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## Notes

+To integrate Cloudinary's services for image management, go to the Cloudinary Console, navigate to the Dashboard and locate the `API environment variable` which is a ready-to-use string with all your credentials.

 ## Links

 I Built Full Stack Application with Laravel, Vue 3 and Tailwindcss